 - From here, you can search for all Quicken files or specify a specific Quicken data file name.
 You can also select the device to search if you save your Quicken data files somewhere other than your hard drive, such as a USB drive, CD, DVD or other data storage.

-Identifying the Quicken Data File, You're Currently Working In
+Identifying the Quicken Data File You're Working In

-You can find the name of the data file you currently have open in Quicken by looking on the left side of the top bar.
+If you're unsure of which file you're currently working on in Windows, you can find the name of it by looking on the left side of the top bar.
 You will first see the version of Quicken you are using, followed by the data file name.
-For example, you might see "Quicken 2013 Deluxe -- QData" in the top bar.
+For example, you might see "Quicken 2013 Deluxe—QData" in the top bar.

 Changing the Name of a Current Quicken Data File